Jackson Square station: Renovations

 In the late 2010s, the MBTA began planning to add a second platform elevator, rebuild the existing elevator, and make other repairs to the station.
 A $4.7 million design contract for Jackson Square and was awarded in April 2020.
 Design was completed in 2023, and bidding for a $19.4 million construction contract was opened in November 2023.
 Construction was expected to last from March 2024 to spring 2026.
 However, bidding was unsuccessful.
 The project was re-bid in January 2025 with an estimated $25.3 million cost.
 Bids were higher than the estimate, in part due to increased risk associated with raising the platform to reduce the vertical gap to train cars.
 A $33.1 million construction contract was awarded in May 2025.
 Construction began in June 2025 and is expected to finish in 2027.
+The platform work and structural steel erection were completed by mid-2026.

-The MBTA also plans to convert the currently-southbound-only busway to bidirectional bus traffic as part of construction of bus lanes on Columbus Avenue in 2025–26.
+The MBTA also plans to convert the currently-southbound-only busway to bidirectional bus traffic as part of construction of bus lanes on Columbus Avenue, which is planned for 2026.